-A surprisingly simple, yet iconic side dish– Cheesy Scalloped Potatoes Gratin is a must-have recipe.
-Tender, thinly sliced potatoes. rich cream, and cozy layers of cheddar cheese make this melt in your mouth casserole irresistible.
+A surprisingly simple, yet iconic side dish– Cheesy Scalloped Potatoes Gratin is a must-have holiday recipe.
+Tender potatoes sandwiched in cozy layers of rich cream and cheese make this melt in your mouth creamy potato cheese casserole irresistible.

 There may not be a heated debate going at the moments over the merits of scalloped vs. au gratin potatoes, but ask several people and you’ll quickly find most everyone has their own opinion as to which is better.
 And what exactly the differences between the two dishes are.

 Simply put, scalloped potatoes are a milk based potato dish.
 The potatoes are usually sliced very thinly although what technically makes it ‘scalloped’ is the milk base.